HorusAlkebulan/ml-research-edge-platform/README.md

-# ml-research-edge-platform
+# ML Research Edge Platform (ResearchEdge)

-Taking ML/AI from research to the edge, on device, and back again.
+An open-source platfrom using open-source tools, taking ML/AI from research to the edge, on device, and back again.